1983 Chicago mayoral election: Campaign

-After Washington's primary victory, a backlash began to emerge among white voters.
-In the following days, local Republican Party headquarters were filled with volunteers.
-A week afterward, Epton's events were attended by people wearing bags with "Unknown Democrats for Epton" written on them.
+As soon as Washington was declared the winner, political observers noted that his victory and the Democratic divide it created gave Epton a serious chance at becoming the city's first Republican mayor since William Hale Thompson in 1927.
+After Washington's primary victory, observers reported backlash from some white voters.
+In the following days, local Republican Party headquarters were filled with volunteers, and Epton's events began attracting people wearing bags with "Unknown Democrats for Epton" written on them.

 Democratic Aldermen were reticent to support Washington.
-The first Alderman to endorse Epton was Aloysius Majerczyk.
-Majerczyk said his constituents "are giving me a message of racial pride...
-They're afraid of scattered-site housing.
-They're concerned about the stability of our neighborhoods."
-Edward Vrdolyak, chair of the Cook County Democratic Party, offered only tepid support for Washington, and allegedly maintained contact with the Epton campaign.
+The first Alderman to endorse Epton was Aloysius Majerczyk, who said his constituents feared what would happen to their neighborhoods under a Washington administration.
+Edward Vrdolyak, chair of the Cook County Democratic Party, offered only tepid support for Washington, and according to an aide to Epton, maintained contact with the Epton campaign.
 Other white aldermen expressed disgruntlement, implicitly and explicitly.
-In addition to the issue of race, others, such as Vito Marzullo cited distaste with Washington's plans to end much of the city's patronage system.
+In addition to the issue of race, others, such as Vito Marzullo and Roman Pucinski, cited distaste for Washington's plans to end much of the city's patronage system and for his seeking the support of the party establishment despite having snubbed them in the primary.

-In spite of this, Epton promised to not make race an issue.
-He vowed not to make personal attacks and spoke highly of Washington, whom he had served in the state legislature with.
+Despite this, Epton promised not to make race an issue.
+He vowed not to make personal attacks and spoke highly of Washington, with whom he had served in the state legislature, and instead campaigned on improving city schools and the police force without raising taxes.
 James Fletcher, who ran Gov. James Thompson's first successful gubernatorial campaign, became Epton's general election campaign manager.
 High-profile figures such as Republican Senator Paul Laxalt (chairman of the RNC) campaigned for Epton.

-Washington and his team opted to ignore the initial attacks under the logic that Chicago Republicans were essentially a non-factor.
+Washington and his team opted to ignore the initial attacks under the idea that Chicago Republicans were essentially a non-factor.
 As the city was overwhelmingly Democratic, Washington campaigned on goals he intended to accomplish and generally focused on uniting the party for the general election.
 However, with time, this strategy would shift as much of the city's Democratic establishment refused to endorse Washington.
 Washington grew frustrated with the Democratic resistance and threatened to help defeat Democratic candidates in 1984 if the party officials did not support him.